Esteban Rodríguez Miró: Governor of Louisiana

-The settlers' anger was directed as much toward the U.S. government for not acting aggressively enough to protect their interests as it was against Spain.
-A significant faction within Kentucky considered becoming an independent republic rather than joining the U.S. One of the leaders of this faction was James Wilkinson, who met with Miró in 1787, declared his allegiance to Spain, and secretly acted as an agent for Spain.
+The settlers' anger was directed as much toward the US government for not acting aggressively enough to protect their interests as it was against Spain.
+A significant faction within Kentucky considered becoming an independent republic rather than joining the US.
+One of the leaders of this faction was James Wilkinson, who met with Miró in 1787, declared his allegiance to Spain, and secretly acted as an agent for Spain.
 Wilkinson's schemes to set up an independent nation friendly to Spain in the west did little except cause controversy.
 This resurfaced later in another form through Wilkinson's dealings with Aaron Burr.

+Map of the US territories that would have been ceded to New Spain as a result of the Spanish conspiracy.

 After the Good Friday fire in March of 1788 destroyed almost all of the city of New Orleans, Miró arranged for tents for residents, brought in food from warehouses, sent ships to Philadelphia for aid, and lifted Spanish regulations restricting trade to the city.
 The city of New Orleans (today's French Quarter), was rebuilt with more fire-resistant buildings of brick, plaster, heavy masonry, ceramic tiled roofs, and courtyards.
 Among the new buildings built under his watch was the Saint Louis Cathedral.

-In 1786, Miró enacted the Tignon law, which required Creole of color, Black, and indigenous women to had to wear a scarf or other head covering.
+In 1786, Miró enacted the tignon law, which required Creole of color, Black, and Indigenous women to wear a scarf or other head covering.
 Although intended to limit these women and to restrict their fashion choices, the policy lead to a tradition of wearing elaborate tignons.

 Return to Spain

 Miró surrendered governorship at the end of 1791 to return to Spain and serve in the Ministry of War.
-He served as Field Marshal from 1793-1795 in the war with the French Republic.
+He served as Field Marshal from 1793–1795 in the war with the French Republic.
 He died from natural causes during the War of the Pyrenees at the battlefront in June 1795.